UummProject/uumm-prototype/README.md

 # Tech stack
 The project runs on top of the Ethereum network.
-~~This contract is the core of the project.~~
 Embark as a framework for Ethereum.
 Javascript with ReactJS and Material-UI for the user interface.

-I'm using the stack I'm currently familiar with.
-Thinking on a full refactor if MVP is successful (considering ClojureScript and Truffle)
+This stack is what I'm currently familiar with, and I'm using a previous project as template to speed up development.
+Thinking on a full refactor if MVP is successful.

 # Personal motivations